TheTaylorLee/SandboxToolkit/README.md

     3. When asked to pick a default browser choose Chrome.
 Useful if using Nordvpn.
     4. Be patient some steps take longer than others.
     5. When presented install wizards, click through
-    6. When the Powershell 7 (pwsh.exe) window is shown, close it or the next install step will hang." -ForegroundColor Green Pause
+    6. When the Powershell 7 (pwsh.exe) window is shown, pin it to the taskbar, and close it or the next install step will hang." -ForegroundColor Green
+    Pause

     # Clone repo and scripts for running